hslatman/mud-file-server/README.md

 * Implement a MUD viewer to open the visualize the available MUDs?
 * Implement basic statistics about files requested?
 * More robust content type checking?
+* Decrease the Caddy footprint by importing only what we use